-Though I find ClickUp to be more complex than some other tools like Trello, it does, however, offer some really advanced features that any project manager or team would need.
+Though I find ClickUp to be more complex than some other tools like Trello, it does, however, offer some advanced features that any project manager or team would need.

 The user interface is clean and easy to navigate with the capability to add extra features through its apps like Email, Milestones, LineUp, Task View, etc.

 ClickUp offers a free plan that meets most requirements of individuals and small teams looking for a simple project management tool.

-Its Unlimited plan costing $9 /member/month offers a lot more charts, integrations, and storage.
+Its Unlimited plan cost $9 /member/month, offers a lot more charts, integrations, and storage.

-The Business and Business Plus plans for $19 and $29 /member/month respectively offer more features targeted towards enterprises like advanced automation, Single Sign-On (SSO), etc.
+The Business and Business Plus goes for $19 and $29 /member/month, respectively, offer more features targeted towards enterprises like advanced automation, Single Sign-On (SSO), etc.